DataBiosphere/jade-data-repo/README.md

 # jade-data-repo
 The repo for the terra data repository built by the jade team.

+See the DATABASE.md to set up the postgres database before you run jade.

+## Build and Run

+If you are making code changes, run:
+`./gradlew check`

+To run jade locally:
+`./gradlew bootRun`

+To have the code hot reload, enable automatic builds in intellij, go to:
+Preferences -> Build, Execution, Deployment -> Compiler and select "Build project automatically"

 ## Swagger Codegen

 We are using swagger-codegen to generate code from the swagger (OpenAPI) document.
 Therefore, in order to build